WHO SHOULD TAKE AN STD TEST?

 You’ve engaged in promiscuous behavior in the past.

 It is highly recommended that you get tested regularly, more so when engaging with multiple sex partners.
 In cases where symptoms are not visible, it is always a good practice to get tested.
-Getting tested early on can be a major deterrent in transmission.
+Getting tested early on at a STD test center can be a major deterrent in transmission.

 TESTING for HIV